 My aim for the hike was to photograph the Tugela and Ribbon falls along the way and to take in the sheer majesty and magnitude of this stunning area of the Ampitheatre.
 I’d have loved to get some images similar to the ones taken by Prakash Bhikha and Carl Smorenburg.
 Unfortunately that wasn’t the case.

 Sentinel Car Park

-We left Pinetown early and arrived at Sentinel Car Park around 10:30 am.
-There we signed in and headed off.
+We left Pinetown in KwaZulu Natal early and arrived at Sentinel Car Park in Witsieshoek in the Orange fFree State around 10:30 am.
+There we signed in the mountain register and headed off.